Weave Code

 Key Questions

-• Is this for Laravel-specific testing (e.g., replacing Factory::new()) or generic PHP fake data?
+• Is the primary goal Laravel-specific testing (e.g., replacing Factory::new()) or generic PHP fake data?

 • Does the team need stateful factories (v1.3.0+) or simpler mock data?